cormacrelf/angular-skyhook/packages/multi-backend/README.md

 [touch-backend]: https://github.com/yahoo/react-dnd-touch-backend
 [dnd-multi-backend]: https://github.com/LouisBrunner/react-dnd-multi-backend

-Second, it gives you a convenient and easy way to render previews for when the touch backend is in use.
+Second, it gives you a convenient and easy way to render previews when the touch backend is in use.

 ## Installation